-You've been dedicated to your YouTube workouts and hill sprints during the pandemic, and maybe you were even lucky enough to snag a kettlebell or two before they all disappeared from the virtual shelves.
+You've been dedicated to your YouTube workouts and hill sprints during the pandemic, and maybe you were even lucky enough to snag a kettlebell or two before they disappeared from the virtual shelves.
 But if you've been missing your spin class or barbells, you're probably wondering when it will be safe to go to the gym again.
-In some states, like Georgia and Oklahoma, elected officials have deemed it acceptable to re-open their gyms.
-But according to medical professionals, it won't actually be safe to return to the gym for quite some time.
+With varying levels of restrictions, all states across the country have reopened their gyms.
+But according to medical professionals, you’ll still need to take precautions before declaring it safe to return to the gym.

-Is It Safe To Go To The Gym If It's Open In My State?
+Is It Safe To Go To The Gym When They Open In My State?

 Assuming everyone at a newly-re-opened gym wears masks, there is still a risk of spreading the virus, says Dr. Dennis Cardone, D.O., a sports medicine specialist at NYU Langone Sports Health.
 "The current recommendation is still to exercise at home or safely in the outdoors," he tells Bustle.
 So even if your favorite fitness center is open again, you might still want to stick to livestream workouts.

 "I would be very careful going to the gym right now," says Dr. Peter Gulick, D.O., an infectious disease expert at Michigan State University.
 Even if there is a full six feet of distance between each machine (which is very unlikely in most facilities), Dr. Gulick tells Bustle that the spacing might not matter, given how hard people tend to breathe while working out in a confined space.
-Additionally, he says, each machine would have to be cleaned thoroughly after each use.
+This is especially true of group fitness classes, which have been sources of COVID spreading between unvaccinated folks in Honolulu and Chicago.
+Even if you’re vaccinated, remember that not everyone in your limited-capacity spin class is.

 So When *Will* It Be Safe To Go To The Gym?